 The Sunseeker MBS was voted Best of Show for 2020, and it has quite a few excellent features that may appeal to prospective RV owners.
 For example, the flush bedroom and living area floor make the interior feel more spacious and stable.
 One notable perk is being able to access the bathroom even when the slides are in.

 There are copious amounts of storage space available, but you might want to watch how much you decide to pack so that you don’t overload your motorhome.
-If you enjoy spending time outside, you’ll love the large awning.
+If you enjoy spending time outside, you’ll love the large awning which is a great place to park your hammock.
 You may also want to opt for the outside television for additional entertainment.

 Best Winnebago Class C Motorhomes: